Acuvue TruEye Review

 How Much Does Acuvue TrueEye Cost?

-You can purchase a 90-pack of Acuvue TrueEye daily lenses for an affordable price of $95.
-This makes the price-per-lens a little over $1.00 each.
+You can purchase a 30-pack of Acuvue TruEye for $39.98.
+If you want to purchase in bulk, a 90-pack of Acuvue TrueEye daily lenses for an affordable price of $89.98.
+This makes the price-per-lens a little under $1.00 each.

 If you want to do a price comparison to confirm you are getting the lowest price possible, we recommend checking a site like CheapestLenses.com.
 You can search your prescribed brand and compare across multiple websites.